-On the border of the Emilia-Romagna and the republic of San Marino sits Les Marches, one of the 20 Italian regions.
+On the border of the Emilia-Romagna and the republic of San Marino sits Le Marche Region.
 The name comes from the medieval March of Ancona, originating from the word “marca.”

-Aside from the preserved areas, Les Marches’ countrysides between charming cities and towns, are just as magnificent.
+Aside from the preserved areas, Le Marche’s countrysides between charming cities and towns, are just as magnificent.
 Vast areas of vineyards and orchards cover the rolling hills speckled with farms and other large plantations throughout the region.
-The nature in Les Marches is something of dreams or storybooks.
-The region seems enchanted with all of the small towns nestled within these parks and fields of wild flowers and lush vegetation.

-The Castello di Gradara is located in the Medieval town of Gradara.
-The castle is very well-known, one of the most famous sites of Les Marches.
+The Castle of Gradara is very well-known, one of the most famous sites of Le Marche region.
 It’s even more unique in the evening when the castle is lit from the below village.
-It’s famous for its presence in Dante’s Inferno, as the place here Paolo and Francesca kissed in Canto V. This town also offers the Sanctuary of Maria di Loreto, a major Catholic pilgrimage destination.
+It’s famous for its presence in Dante’s Inferno, as the place here Paolo and Francesca kissed in Canto V.

-Ancona is probably one of the most famous cities in Les Marches.
+Ancona is probably one of the most famous cities in Le Marche.
 It’s an ancient port town, offering beautiful beach as well as magnificent Medieval churches.
-Worth mentioning is the amazing San Ciriaco cathedral, perched on an ancient Greek acropolis in this incredible town.
+Worth mentioning is the amazing San Ciriaco cathedral, perched on an ancient Greek acropolis.

-Pesaro is the place for classical music lovers.
-Every year, the town hosts the Rossini Opera Festival, which consists of two whole weeks of classical music engulfing the area.
 Another town on the radar for music lovers, or lovers of artisan craft, is Ascoli Piceno.
 This city is packed with violin makers workshops.
-Additionally it is home to Piazza del Popolo, in which you will find the Palazzo dei Capitani–a site to see with its immense tower full of battlements.
+Additionally it is home to Piazza del Popolo, in which you will find the beautiful Palazzo dei Capitani.

 For small treat, head to Fano during its Carnival season, usually beginning in February or March.
 There are floats present for the event in which the people on board throw candies to the crowds of people.